Continuity in right semitopological groups: Introduction

-To strengthen continuity in groups, a necessary condition is the Baire property.
-There exists a countable metrizable paratopological non-topological group, for example, a countable dense subgroup of the Songenfrey line.
-In this paper, we study how the Baire type properties enhancements from \cite{rezn2022gbtg} and \cite{rezn2022gbd} affect continuity in topological groups.
+To strengthen continuity in groups, the Baire property is needed.
+There exists a countable metrizable paratopological nontopological group, for example, a countable dense subgroup of the Songenfrey line.
+In this paper, we study how the Baire-type properties in \cite{rezn2022gbtg} and \cite{rezn2022gbd} affect continuity in topological groups.

-In \cite{rezn2022gbd}, properties of the Baire type are introduced and studied with the help of semineighborhoods of the diagonal, see section \ref{sec-tsond}.
-In right semitopological groups, there are invariant diagonal semineighbourhoods, with the help of which the algebraic-topological properties of right semitopological groups are determined.
+In \cite{rezn2022gbd}, Baire-type properties were introduced and studied with the help of semineighborhoods of the diagonal; see Section \ref{sec-tsond}.
+In right semitopological groups, there are invariant diagonal semineighbourhoods, with the help of which some algebraic-topological properties of right semitopological groups are defined.